MurmurationsNetwork/MurmurationsDocumentation/docs/about/ontology-composability.md

 We start with defining the lists of schemas we want our data to conform to using the `linked_schemas` field.
 Next, we add all of the fields required by both of those schemas.
 We host this data ideally on our own servers, or using a third party hosting service (like [profiles.murmurations.network](https://profiles.murmurations.network)).
 Finally, we submit the URL where this data is hosted to the Murmurations Index so it is recorded and [can be searched for by anyone](https://profiles.murmurations.network/get-nodes?schema=organizations_schema-v1.0.0) who is interested in finding organizations who define themselves according to Alice's or Bob's organizations schemas.

-These are simple examples, but hopefully they illustrate to you the flexibility and power of the Murmuration protocol's ontology-agnostic and [composable data](https://dazuck.substack.com/p/data-composability-what-it-is-why) approach.
+These are simple examples, but hopefully they illustrate to you the flexibility and power of the Murmuration protocol's flexible ontology and [composable data](https://dazuck.substack.com/p/data-composability-what-it-is-why) approach.